-Bees are susceptible to disease and pests.
-Knowing what to look for and how to treat problems is an important aspect of beekeeping.
-To support a best practice approach to beekeeping, CABA offers members a Healthy Hive Review at any time.
-Staffed by advanced level beekeepers, these volunteers review member hives to assess bee health and teach best practices.
-By providing this service the club hopes to identify new threats early and reduce colony losses from disease and other factors.
+Since bees are susceptible to disease and pests just as we are, knowing what to look for and how to treat problems is an important aspect of beekeeping.
+To support a best practice approach, many beekeeping clubs offer a “hive review”.
+Once your hive(s) are populated with bees, it’s always good practice to ask an advanced level beekeeper to come and inspect the bees.
+The clubs featured here have volunteers who inspect new and existing hives for the purpose of assessing bee health and teaching best practices.
+By seeking these services new beekeepers learn to identify threats early and reduce colony losses from disease and other factors.

 We also encourage you to become a member of the Pennsylvania State Beekeepers Association.
 This statewide organization provides specific information and support for Pennsylvania beekeepers of all levels.
 The PSBA meets annually in Lewisburg Pa in late fall.